rizkyhaksono/portfolio-v3/README.md

 This is my third portfolio.
 It is a work in progress and will be updated as I learn more about web development.

 ## Technologies Used
-- HTML
-- CSS
+- Next.js
-- JavaScript
+- Tailwind
-- React
+- Supabase
-- Node.js
+- Shadcn.ui

 ## Features
-- Home page
+- Visitor
-- About page
+- User

-## Future Features
-- Projects page
+- Admin

 ## Installation
 1. Clone the repository